Skip to main content

 “It is fine to swaddle your baby.
 However, make sure that the baby is always on his or her back when swaddled.
 The swaddle should not be too tight or make it hard for the baby to breathe or move his or her hips.
 When your baby looks like he or she is trying to roll over, you should stop swaddling.”

-Some studies show an increased risk of Sudden Infant Death Syndrome and accidental suffocation when babies are swaddled and placed on their stomach to sleep, or if they roll onto their stomach, says Rachel Moon, MD, FAAP, chair of the task force that authored the AAP’s safe sleep recommendations.
+Some studies show an increased risk of Sudden Infant Death Syndrome and accidental suffocation when babies are swaddled and placed on their stomachs to sleep or if they roll onto their stomachs, says Rachel Moon, MD, FAAP, chair of the task force that authored the AAP’s safe sleep recommendations.

 Baby in swaddle sleeping in a crib